 The pandemic has shown us that telecommuting works, and many employees have become used to the convenience of flexible scheduling.
 One study found that 80% of employees said they’d be more loyal to their current employer if it offered flexible work arrangements.
 Trusting and allowing your employees to set their own work schedules and get their work done when (and where) it’s most convenient for them is a well sought-after perk that can help make your business a more competitive employer.

 6. Build a culture of employee recognition.

 Many employees leave companies because they feel undervalued or unappreciated in their roles.
 Ensuring each and every employee feels seen and valued at work can help improve engagement, and ultimately, retention.

-Every organization's employee experience is different — that’s why you must source both qualitative and quantitative data to discover where your HR team can make the biggest impact on employee retention.
+Every organization’s employee experience is different.
+That’s why you must source both quantitative and qualitative data to discover where your HR team can make the biggest impact on employee retention.
 Once you’ve identified what underlying organizational issues are prompting your employees to leave, you can take swift action to resolve them and make your business a better place to work for all your employees.